Thousands work behind the scenes to keep Yellowstone running

 Ranc is one of 429 seasonal employees of the National Park Service who join more than 3,200 workers hired by private concession operators each summer to perform unheralded, behind-the-scenes duties that keep Yellowstone running.

-These include waiting tables, fixing flat tires, making beds, filling pot holes and, in Ranc's case, repairing sections of the 15 miles of boardwalk that wind through Yellowstone's geysers, bubbling mud pots and hot springs.
+These includes waiting tables, fixing flat tires, making beds, filling pot holes and, in Ranc's case, repairing sections of the 15 miles (24 km) of boardwalk that wind through Yellowstone's geysers, bubbling mud pots and hot springs.

 By mid-July, Ranc and others in his department are focused on trash.